ampletorque/epicodus-ember-dracula-blog-data/README.md

 Start App:

 Go to the dracula's blog directory in the terminal.
-Enter in the command:
+Enter in the command to start up the server:
 ```
 $ python -m SimpleHTTPServer
 ```